xwb1989/xwb1989.github.io/_posts/2013-11-30-csc_notes_chapter_11_file-system_implementation.md

 ###Virtual File Systems(VFSs)

-The VFS layer serves two important functions:
+The VFS(used by UNIX) layer serves two important functions:

 1. It separates file-system-generic operations from their implementation by defining a clean VFS interface.
 2. It provides a mechanism for uniquely representing a file throughout a network.
 The VFS is based on a file-representation structure, called a **vnode**, that contains a numerical designator for a network-wide unique file.